-A low level laser treatment is not only FDA approved for treating hair loss, but have been proven to help stop hair loss and promote hair growth in both men and women.
-So, it makes perfect sense to add a laser hair loss treatment if you are wanting to grow more hair.
+A low level laser treatment is not only registered for treating hair loss, but has been proven to help stop hair loss and promote hair growth in both men and women.
+So, it makes perfect sense to add a laser hair loss product to your treatment if you are wanting to grow more hair.
 It really is a matter of finding a laser device that best suits your hair loss needs.

 Laser Light Promotes Hair Growth

 Low level laser therapy has been around for years.
 It has been used in dermatology successfully as well as in the treatment of eczema and psoriasis.
-When low level laser light is focused on hair follicles, they open up in response and hair regrowth is enabled.
+When low level laser light is focused on the hair follicles, they tend to open up in response and hair growth can be enabled.

 Laser treatments work only on live hair follicles and is a long term ongoing hair growth treatment.
 If you have been progressively losing your hair for many years, chances are some hair follicles may be dead and will not respond to the lasers.
 Laser treatments work best as soon as people notice thinning hair and hair loss because every time a hair falls out, the hair follicle gets a little smaller, especially if a new hair does not take its place.
 Laser seems to reverse this process by widening the hair follicles and stimulating them to repair themselves and grow again.